Here is how Charles tells the story of how he came to write this book:

 Each story I have told in my own way, while diligently ensuring the facts were kept absolutely true.
 Sometimes I had the information of start-up capital, other times not.
 I hope these stories will inspire you to dream up your own small business idea and to make as much money as you want to from it.
 You can do it, these pages contain all the proof you need."
 Charles Clarke

-The Stuart mentioned above is a mutual friend of one of the '4 Small Businesses' team, so it was agreed that it would be a good idea to pass on some of the best material to our visitors.
+The Stuart mentioned above is a mutual friend of one of the '4 Small Businesses' team, so it was agreed that it would be a good idea to pass on some of the best material to its visitors.